dr-leo/pandaSDMX/doc/usage.rst

 Extracting the dataflows in a particular category
 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Alongside ``categoryscheme``, our response contains a resource called ``categorisation`` containing multiple categorisations.
-A :class:`pandasdmx.model.Categorisation` maps a category to a set of categorised objects, in our case dataflow definitions.
-The Category class makes use of the :class:`pandasdmx.model.Ref` to refer to the categorised object.

-To display the dataflow definitions contained in our favorite category on exchange rates, we issue:
+To display the categorised items, in our case the dataflow definitions contained in our favorite category on exchange rates, we simply iterate over the `Category` instance (new in version 0.5):

 .. ipython:: python

-    [cat_response.dataflow[i.artefact.id] for i in cat_response.categorisation['07']]
+    list(cat_response.categoryscheme.MOBILE_NAVI['07'])

+Behind the scenes, the iterator is constructed by accessing a sorted list of :class:`pandasdmx.model.Categorisation` instances.
+These maps a category to a categorised item both of which are represented by :class:`pandasdmx.model.Ref`.
+For simplicity, as from version 0.5, categorisations are no longer considered part of the user-facing API.

 Retrieving dataflows without using categories
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::